News Releases

 DSA Canada - Informational Note on Canada/US Tariff Issues

-- As of March 4, any product entering the US originating from Canada has a 25% surtax added and collected by the US Government, charged to the company importing the product from Canada.
+- Any product entering the US originating from Canada, which is not compliant with the Canada-US-Mexico Trade Agreement (CUSMA), has a 25% surtax added and collected by the US Government, charged to the company importing the product from Canada.
 This applies to finished goods, parts, and raw materials.

-- As of March 4, select products entering Canada originating from the US have a 25% surtax added and collected by the Canadian Government, charged to the company importing the product from the US.
+- Select products entering Canada originating from the US have a 25% surtax added and collected by the Canadian Government, charged to the company importing the product from the US.

 - If a product is being transferred within a company, e.g., from a US company to a Canadian subsidiary, tariffs will still apply.